 During construction, workers would use portable toilets and hand washing facilities for their sanitary needs and there would be no related discharges to the combined sewer system.
-If excavation occurs when groundwater is elevated to the design high groundwater level of 20 bgs, groundwater discharges would be subject to San Francisco Public Works Code article 4.1, as supplemented by Public Works Order No. 158170, which regulates the quantity and quality of discharges to the combined sewer system (see

-Impact HY-1, p.
-B-110).
+If excavation occurs when groundwater is elevated to the design high groundwater level of 20 bgs, groundwater discharges would be subject to San Francisco Public Works Code article 4.1, as supplemented by Public Works Order No. 158170, which regulates the quantity and quality of discharges to the combined sewer system (see Impact HY-1, p.
+B-101).
 Construction activities would be required to implement an erosion and sediment control plan for construction activities in accordance with San Francisco Public Works Code article 4.2 and the General Construction Stormwater Permit (discussed in more detail in Section E.17, Hydrology and Water Quality) to reduce the impacts of runoff from the construction site.
 Therefore, there would be minimal flows to the combined sewer system and impacts related to exceeding the wastewater treatment requirements of the Oceanside Treatment Plant during construction would be less than significant.

 To analyze projected potable and non-potable water needs of the proposed project, the SFPUC prepared a water supply assessment for the proposed project.
 Implementation of the proposed project would incrementally increase wastewater flows from the project site due to a net increase in the onsite population.
-SFPUC estimates that approximately 90 percent of water supplied is discharged as wastewater into the sewer system.
+SFPUC estimates that approximately 90 percent of water supplied is discharged as wastewater into the sewer system; therefore, the project would discharge around 0.09 mgd of wastewater for the Developer's Proposed Option and 0.13 mgd of wastewater for the Additional Housing Option.57

 Since certification of the PEIR in 2008, the City adopted the Onsite Water Reuse for Commercial, Multifamily, and Mixed Use Development Ordinance.
 Commonly known as the Non-Potable Water Ordinance, it added article 12C to the San Francisco Health Code, allowing for the collection, treatment, and use of alternate water sources for non-potable applications.
-In July 2015, article 12C became a mandatory requirement for all new construction of 250,000 square feet or more of gross floor area.
-Under San Francisco's Non-potable Water Ordinance, the proposed project would also be required to use non-potable water for appropriate purposes such as toilet flushing, cooling, and landscape irrigation.
-The water supply assessment determined that approximately 17 percent of the total water demand could be met by the onsite non-potable graywater system for the Developer's Proposed Option and 15 percent for the Additional Housing Option.
-Because the proposed project would comply with the City's Non-potable Water Ordinance, the average wastewater flow would be 0.04 mgd for the Developer's Proposed Option.
-Under the Additional Housing Option, the average wastewater flow would be 0.06 mgd.
+In July 2015, article 12C became a mandatory requirement for all new construction of 250,000 square feet or more of gross floor area.58 Under San Francisco's Non-potable Water Ordinance, the proposed project would also be required to use non-potable water for appropriate purposes such as toilet flushing, cooling, and landscape irrigation.
+The water supply assessment determined that approximately 17 percent of the total water demand could be met by the onsite non-potable rainwater and graywater59 system for the Developer's Proposed Option and 15 percent for the Additional Housing Option.
+Because the proposed project would comply with the